hermannm/devlog-kotlin/README.md

 ```

 If an exception is thrown from inside `withLoggingContext`, the logging context is attached to the
 exception.
-That way, we don't lose context when an exception escapes from the logging context -
+That way, we don't lose context when an exception escapes from the context scope - which
-which is when we need this context the most!
-When the exception is logged, these fields are included
-in the output.
+is when we need it the most!
+When the exception is logged, these fields are included in the output.

 You can log an exception like this: